 From the above, you’ve to remember login details for WordPress and phpMyAdmin.
 Now click on next, and WordPress Bitnami will install on your computer.
-However, it will take a few minutes to install the WordPress CMS on your machine, so you’ve to wait for it.
+However, it will take a few minutes to install the WordPress CMS on your machine; wait for it.

 And you did it!
-WordPress is installed, and you have to access it.
+WordPress is now installed on localhost, and you have to access it.

 Access WordPress Bitnami from your localhost

-Enter URL http://localhost/wordpress, and press enter.
-This will take you to the WordPress homepage.
-To make changes in it, you’ve to log in using the URL http://localhost/wordpress/wp-login.php.
+Enter URL http://localhost/wordpress, and press enter to access WordPress homepage.
+To make changes in it, you’ve to log in on the dashboard using the URL http://localhost/wordpress/wp-login.php.